mike99mac/ovos-tools/README.md

 ### Boot the RasPi

 When you supply power to the RasPi, it should start booting.
-On the top, back, left side of the RasPi there are two LEDs:
+On the top, back, left side of a RasPi 4 there are two LEDs:

 - The LED to the left should glow solid red.
 This signifies it has 5V DC power.
 - The LED to the right should flicker green.
 This signifies that there is communicaiton with the CPU.
 If there is a red light, but no green one, it's likely the micro-SD card does not have Linux properly installed.

+The RasPi 5 has a single LED that blinks both red and green.

-- You should see a rainbow colored splash screen on the monitor, then the Ubuntu desktop should initialize.
+- For Ubuntu, you should see a rainbow colored splash screen on the monitor, then the Ubuntu desktop should initialize.

 **IMPORTANT**: Never turn the RasPi off without first shutting Linux down with the **``halt``** or similar command.
 Doing so can damage the operating system and possibly even the RasPi itself.